Facebook Pixel How to Use HDR Merge in Lightroom: A Step-By-Step Guide

 HDR merge in Lightroom

-Click the Merge button when you’re done.
-Lightroom saves the merged image as a 32-bit DNG file, with the suffix -HDR appended to the file name, and takes you back to the module where you started.
-From there you can edit the image as normal in the Develop module.
+Once you’re done tweaking the settings, go ahead and click the Merge button at the bottom.
+Lightroom will save the merged image as a DNG file with the suffix -HDR appended to the file name.
+It’ll also take you back to the module where you started.
+From there, you can edit the image as normal in the Develop module.

-This is the result from my HDR merge.
+This is the result of my HDR merge.
 I used two photos, bracketed one stop apart.
-That’s not a lot, but it was a cloudy day and what I wanted was a photo that captured detail in both the landscape and the sky.
-On a sunny day you would use images that were bracketed further apart.
+That’s not a lot of bracketing, but it was a cloudy day and what I wanted was a photo that captured detail in both the landscape and the sky.
+On a sunny day, the light is higher contrast, so you generally need to use images bracketed further apart.

 HDR merge in Lightroom

-The result should be treated as a starting point in your processing – a new Raw file that you can edit in the Develop module to achieve the desired effect.
-In this case photo was too light, so I darkened it, made some tonal adjustments, and increased clarity.
-This is the result.
+Your HDR file should be treated as a starting point in your processing.
+It’s a new RAW file that you can then edit in the Develop module to achieve the desired effect.

 HDR merge in Lightroom

 The screenshot below shows a comparison between the HDR image (right) and the same photo taken without any exposure compensation (left).
-As you can see, merging two exposures has allowed me to capture the details in the grey clouds.
-If, at this stage, you think the image has too much of an HDR feel, you can use the Basic Panel sliders, or local adjustments, to alter the tonal values.
-For example, you can increase Shadows or the Blacks setting to add contrast, so you don’t have the unnatural detail in every shadow effect that typifies overdone HDR.
+As you can see, merging two exposures has allowed me to capture the details in the gray clouds.

 HDR merge in Lightroom

-Here’s another example, this time with photos taken in the sun, and a much greater brightness range.
-These two photos were taken at +1 and -1 stops respectively.
+Here’s another example, this time with photos taken in the sun that have a much greater brightness range.
+The two photos were taken at +1 and -1 stops, respectively:

 HDR merge in Lightroom